-Body Dysmorphic Disorder (BDD) is estimated to affect one in 50 people and is a disabling preoccupation with perceived defects.
+Body dysmorphic disorder (BDD) is estimated to affect 1 in 50 people and is a disabling preoccupation with perceived defects.
 The condition usually develops in adolescence, a time when people are generally most sensitive about their appearance, and can affect both men and women, making sufferers excessively self-conscious.

-"Ideally, we want to try and diagnose people with BDD early, as treating them is easier than once the thoughts and anxieties have really become entrenched."
+That's why it's important to diagnose people with BDD early, as it's easier to treat the condition before your thoughts and anxieties have really become entrenched.

-Body dysmorphia is commonly referred to in the media as "Imagined Ugliness Syndrome" which isn't particularly helpful as "ugliness" is very real to the individual concerned and does not reflect the stress and anxiety that BDD can cause.
+Body dysmorphia is commonly referred to in the media as 'imagined ugliness syndrome' which isn't particularly helpful as the word 'ugliness' is very real to the individual concerned and does not reflect the stress and anxiety that BDD can cause.

 The effects of social media on BDD patients